 - 1. What is the Instructor of Record (IOR)?
 The IOR is your professor and listed on your schedule.
 They have the final word with regards to your grade and admittance into the class/lab.
 They determine if absences are excused/unexcused.
 Though they are not involved in the day to day activities of the lab, they do run the lab behind the scenes. - 2.
-What is the attendance policy of the labs?
-When in doubt, go to lab.
-If you don't think the rules apply to you, the rules are applied to you first.
-Three unexcused absences will result in a final grade of F. If you do not attend both of the first two labs, you may be removed from the lab and the class.
-Excused/Unexcused examples are listed in the next section.
-The IOR determines if the absence is excused.
-If documentation is not provided, the absence is automatically labeled as 'unexcused.' - 3.
-Whats the best way to change my lab?
-If you wish to change into one of my lab sections, come to my office and we will fill out an add/drop form.
-Do not attempt to change lab sections on your own.
-The MyOleMiss computer is a cruel and jealous tyrant.
-If you drop the lab, MyOleMiss will drop you from the class.
-We have professionals in our department who are able to persuade MyOleMiss to do our bidding and are happy to move you. - 4.
-Can I drop the lab and stay in the class?
-No. - 5.
-If I ask 'Can I drop the lab and stay in the class?' politely, will that work?
-Your courtesy is noted, but the answer is still no. This is the policy of the physics department. - 6.
-But I can drop the organic chemistry lab and stay in their class.
-Can I now drop the lab and keep the class?
-Nope.
-The only way you can take the class and not the lab is if you failed the class but passed the lab in a previous semester. - 7.
 What is the attendance policy of the classes?
 According to University policy, you are expected to scan your ID or sign in (if your ID is not available) at the beginning of every lecture you attend for the first two weeks.
 Afterwards, you will enter your attendance via the Top Hat Monocle app on your phone.
-Though your attendance will have no direct contribution to your grade, I will use it when considering boundary grades. - 8.
+Though your attendance will have no direct contribution to your grade, I will use it when considering boundary grades. - 3.
 Bonus?
 Did I hear the word bonus?
 Not quite.
 This is the sausage making part of the class and I don't discuss it in detail.
 I understand how upsetting C-'s are and work to avoid them.
 I do everything I can, within reason, to help your grade and never to hurt it.
-If I curve, I always curve up and never down. - 9.
+If I curve, I always curve up and never down. - 4.
 The class is on the 'Plus/Minus' system and the lab is on the 'ABC' system.
-Yes. - 10.
+Yes. - 5.
 When is the drop date?
-October 3.
-If you do drop, you must drop both the class and the lab.

-- 11. When do the midterm grades come out?
-October 10 Your midterm grade will be your test one grade.
+March 3.
+If you do drop, you must drop both the class and the lab. - 6.
+When do the midterm grades come out?
+March 6 Your midterm grade will be your test one grade.
 Thats 15% of your total grade.
 Don't freak out if you don't get the grade you want.
 The first test of 213 usually 'wakens everyone to reality.'
 You'll do better.
-If the administration didn't require me to do this, I wouldn't submit a midterm grade. - 12.
+If the administration didn't require me to do this, I wouldn't submit a midterm grade. - 7.
 Can I take the test with the other section?
-I strive to keep the sections balanced in terms of attendance so it has to be an 'excused' absence.
-These tests were announced at the beginning of the semester and scheduled last March.
-You have been given sufficient time to work the tests into your schedule. - 13.
+No. My other section is not the same course. - 8.
 One of my other professors scheduled a test today that conflicts with one of your physics labs/test.
 What do I do?
 You inform the other professor that you need to take their test at another time.
 It against university policy to have another class arrange activities that overlap officially scheduled physics labs/tests.
 If the other professor doesn't understand, please let me know.
-Our department loves to deal with these kinds of problems. - 14.
+Our department loves to deal with these kinds of problems. - 9.
 What is this 'book' that Dr. Eschenburg keeps talking about?
 'The Book' is my book of grade corrections and notes that always stays in my office.
 Its more official and important than Blackboard.
 Grade changes do not always show up on Blackboard.
-But if its 'in the book,' its official. - 15.
+But if its 'in the book,' its official. - 10.
 What grades can I drop?
-There are no dropped grades in my class or in any of my labs. - 16.
+There are no dropped grades in my class or in any of my labs. - 11.
 What if I miss the Final?
 Since neither of the finals start at noon, everyone must take their final at their scheduled time.
 If its a non-excused absence, a grade of 0 will be entered.
-If its an excused absence, the grade of 'incomplete' will be assigned and a makeup final will be given no earlier than Feb 1, 2017.
-I recommend not missing the final. - 17.
+If its an excused absence, the grade of 'incomplete' will be assigned and a makeup final will be given no earlier than June 15, 2017.
+I recommend not missing the final. - 12.
 When will the semester grades be posted?
-December 12, 2016, 8pm
+May 15, 2017, 8pm